Phillyclause89/ChessMoveHeatmap/README.md

 But sadly, I never put that project on GitHub and only have that video to remember it by.
 Anyway, someone on [r/learnpython](https://www.reddit.com/r/learnpython/) made a post asking for project ideas and I mentioned this one as a fun one that I remember doing once upon a time.
 I felt bad that I had lost the code to show for it though, thus I have decided to restart the project from scratch.
-Though I admit to using chatgpt doc generation and rubberduck debugging this go around as there is no way I'm typing the rest of this ReadMe out on my own...
+Though I admit to using chatgpt for doc generation and rubberduck debugging this go around as there is no way I'm typing the rest of this ReadMe out on my own...

 ## **Features**